dc232/Google_test_task/README.md

          - click on Metadata
          - Click on SSH Keys
          - Paste the key information
-         - Verify the puplic entered into GCE is the same as that presented in the console
+         - Verify the public key entered into GCE is the same as that presented in the console

-Please Note: In the futre I plan to use a terraform template to add the public key to GCE automatically.
-This is still being reaserched to find out how to do this
+Please Note: In the future I plan to use a terraform template to add the public key to GCE automatically.
+This is still being researched to find out how to do this

 ## Terraform variable setup
-Variables to setup terraform can found in the file variables.tf and are set with the following paramters Please ```vi variables.tf``` as needed to update the variables to reflect the enviroment
+Variables to setup terraform can found in the file variables.tf and are set with the following parameters Please ```vi variables.tf``` as needed to update the variables to reflect the environment

 ```
 variable "region" {